 In ensuring alignment between pay and performance, the Management Development and Compensation Committee of the Board of Directors ("MDCC") assesses Honeywell's financial performance against two sets of peer data: 1) a group of 16 companies that we call our "Compensation Peer Group," and 2) a smaller subset of the Compensation Peer Group we call our "Multi-Industry Peer Group" made up of Emerson Electric ("EMR"), General Electric ("GE"), 3M Corporation ("MMM"), and United Technologies ("UTX"), against whom we frequently compete for investor dollars.
-Each of these four companies is a multiindustrial company that has broadly overlapping institutional ownership, is covered by the same set of Wall Street research analysts that cover Honeywell, and operates in a similarly diverse set of end markets on a global basis.
-See page 41 for a description of how the MDCC selected the Compensation Peer Group and page 42 for a description of how the MDCC uses certain non-GAAP financial information for both Honeywell and its peers in making compensation decisions.
+Each of these four companies is a multi-industrial company that has broadly overlapping institutional ownership, is covered by the same set of Wall Street research analysts that cover Honeywell, and operates in a similarly diverse set of end markets on a global basis.
+See page 42 for a description of how the MDCC uses certain non-GAAP financial information for both Honeywell and its peers in making compensation decisions.